 “A dream is just a dream.
 A goal is a dream with a plan and a deadline” Harvey Mackay

 What are your goals?
+Do you know what they are?
 Let’s start small – what do you want to achieve over the next 3 months?
 Say you wanted to lose weight and feel strong and healthy.
 What do you need to achieve this?

 You need to be specific, what do you want to achieve by when.
 Most importantly why?
 How are you going to feel when you achieve it?
 What will this give you/allow you to do?